guyromellemagayano/guyromellemagayano/packages/components/src/area/README.md

 <!-- markdownlint-disable line-length -->
 # Area Component

-A polymorphic and accessible wrapper for the HTML `<area>` element, specifically designed for defining clickable regions within an image map.
-This component ensures high performance and adheres to strict accessibility standards for interactive image maps.
+A sophisticated, polymorphic wrapper for the HTML `<area>` element with advanced coordinate validation, touch optimization, debug mode, and comprehensive analytics.
+Specifically designed for defining clickable regions within image maps with enterprise-grade features.

 ## 📋 Table of Contents